sungsoo-ahn/2025/_posts/2025-04-28-ebm-vs-mcmc.md

 | IEFM | 2.115 ± 0.035 | 3.852 ± 0.959 | 0.214 ± 0.014 | 1.928 ± 0.029 | 3.879 ± 0.909 | 0.145 ± 0.011 |
 | MCMC | 2.068 ± 0.028 | 0.148 ± 0.048 | 0.067 ± 0.012 | 1.873 ± 0.032 | 0.132 ± 0.030 | 0.022 ± 0.012 |

-The quantitative results (Image 4) and distribution plots (Image 5) provide the most comprehensive insight into performance.
+The quantitative results (Table 2) and distribution plots (Figure 9, 10) provide the most comprehensive insight into performance.
 Across all metrics, MCMC consistently achieves the best scores when compared to both old and new reference data.
 The distribution plots reveal key details: while iDEM captures the general shape of the interatomic distance distribution relatively well it still mismatches the peak height on the right. iEFM exhibits even more clear deviations in peak heights and locations.
 The energy distribution plot paints an even clearer picture—MCMC aligns closely with the reference distribution, whereas iEFM shows substantial discrepancies, particularly in the higher energy regions.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">